doszyja/transactions-interview/README.md

 ## Introduction

-Acordingly to requirements application uses React and Typescript.
-Additionaly Nextjs added.
+According to the requirements, application uses React and Typescript.
+Additionally, nextjs added.
 Not much time to do everything as tidy as want (1 day).
-However all excercise steps complete.
+However, all exercise steps complete.

 // Dominik Szyja
 ## App description